Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Introduction

+In order to decipher the source of these showers of ha\-drons, ``jet clustering algorithms" are currently used.
+Jet clustering algorithms reduce the complexity of such final states by attempting to rewind the showering back to the parton it originated from, such that we move from a large sample of particles to a smaller number, each of which represents a state emerging from the hard interaction of interest in a given event.
+In other words, we characterise the sample of particles originating from a single parton as an object in itself: a jet.
+Needless to say, there is a variety of jet clustering algorithms available and we will dwell at length on these in a forthcoming section.

-Needless to say, there are a variety of jet clustering algorithms available and we will dwell at length on these in a forthcoming section.
-The purpose of this paper is to identify which jet clustering algorithm is best suited to extracting the aforementioned Higgs production and decay process in an LHC experiment.
-The reason for doing so is twofold.
-On the one hand, current recommendations (within an experiment or indeed from a theoretical perspective) on the choice of the jet clustering algorithm to use and what settings (i.e., clustering order, resolution and/or recombination scheme) to adopt for the latter have not been made with the specific physics that we have studied here in mind, as they have emerged from the need of addressing best performance in the case of a wider variety of hadronic final states.
-On the other hand, the four $b$ final state that we are invoking here is an ubiquitous signal of BSM Higgs boson pairs which are lighter than the SM one so that they can be produced from it\footnote{Here, ubiquitous refers to the fact that this signal is very typical of a variety of BSM scenarios (as explained in the Introduction), so that we effectively use the 2HDM for illustration purposes.
-Our results can therefore be applied to the case of other new physics models.}, crucially giving access (through the extraction of the $h$ state properties) to key features of the underlying BSM scenario, e.g., in the form of the shape of the Higgs potential, hence, of the vacuum stability and perturbative phases of it.
-We are therefore motivated to pursue a dedicated treatment of the discussed final state.
+The purpose of this paper is to determine whether alternative jet reconstruction tools, in particular a modification to traditional sequential combinations algorithms employing a variable inter-jet distance measure \cite{Krohn:2009zg} (so-called `variable-$R$' algorithms, where $R$ represents a typical cone size characterising the jet), might be better suited to the $4b$ final states coming from, e.g., 2HDMs.
+We approach this problem from a theoretical perspective so as to thoroughly test a range of different combinations, in order to inform whether a detailed experimental analysis might be worth pursuing.
+Furthermore, the $4b$ final state that we are invoking here is an ubiquitous signal of BSM Higgs boson pairs\footnote{Here, ubiquitous refers to the fact that this signal is very typical of a variety of BSM scenarios, so that we effectively use the 2HDM for illustration purposes.
+Our results can therefore be applied to the case of other new physics models.}, crucially giving access (through the extraction of the $H$ and/or $h$ state properties) to key features of the underlying BSM scenario, e.g., in the form of the shape of the Higgs potential, hence, of the vacuum stability and perturbative phases of it.